 The eventual solution consisted of over 40 large servers grouped in a couple of clusters, split across two continents, controlled from a single console.
 It allowed for hundreds of millions of websites to be processed and served daily.
 Driven in part by new insights from data scientists and the new platform's capabilities, the startup's valuation nearly tripled in 2 years.

-Does this sound familiar?
+Do these sound familiar?
 Or perhaps you experience a completely different set of problems?
 Maybe we can help.
 Contact us.